Efficient Node Selection in Private Personalized Decentralized Learning: Experiments

 \textbf{Label shift.} Moreover, we also conduct experiments on label shift.
 As in \cite{zec2022decentralized}, for the CIFAR-10 dataset we divide the data into two clusters based on labels, one for animal images and one for vehicle images.
 Additionally, we extend the experiments on label shift where we partition the data such that each node only has two labels, and these labels are grouped into clusters of five, where each cluster contains 20 nodes with the same two labels.

-In our experiments, we evaluate all models on a test set with the same distributional shift (covariate or label shift) as the training set for each node in the network.
+In our experiments, we evaluate all models on a test set with the same distributional shift as the training set for each node in the network.
 This is because the goal is to solve the local learning task for each node as effectively as possible.
-We use early stopping locally on each node, and save the model that achieved the lowest validation loss and use it to calculate the test accuracy.
+We use early stopping locally on each node.